-Nothing will wreck your trip faster than blisters where each step is agonizing, and no amount of mountain peaks can stop you from focusing on the pain you feel.
+Nothing will wreck your long-distance hiking trip faster than blisters where each step is agonizing, and no amount of mountain peaks can stop you from focusing on the pain you feel.
 Fortunately, to a large extent, they are avoidable.

-- Break in your hiking boots.
+- Break-in your hiking boots.
 Hiking in new hiking boots that you haven’t worn is almost asking for blisters, so while it’s fine to buy new hiking boots for your TMB adventure, break them in first.
 Also be sure to buy them in the afternoon or evening when your feet are swollen, as they will be when you’re hiking.
 Years ago, I made the mistake of buying my hiking boots in the morning and even though I bought a 1/2 size bigger to allow for swelling it wasn’t enough.
 I ended up with blisters on every single hike I did until I eventually gave up and bought new ones.

 - Keep your hiking boots dry with a waterproof spray.
 If your boots get wet, you’ll create friction which means blisters.
 It’s very likely that at some point while hiking the TMB you’ll be walking in the rain so bring a waterproof spray with you to keep the moisture out of your boots.
 If it’s raining hard, gaiters can also help keep your boots dry.

 - Invest in a good pair of socks with wicking material to keep the moisture away from your feet.
 Now is not the time to stock up on bargain cotton socks.
 Wearing cotton socks is practically asking for blisters.